We use advanced mathematics to unify the study of intelligence in brains and machines.

 Geometric Intelligence Research

-Just as physics unified forces through symmetry and geometry, we show mathematically and empirically that human and machine intelligence can be studied under a common framework: geometric intelligence.
+Just as physicists uses geometry to build unification theories, we show that brain and machine intelligences can be studied under a common framework: geometric intelligence.

 Geometric Intelligence in Machines